 Windows cut deep into the masonry walls only emphasized their thickness.
 Some were colored and leaded in the style of Tiffany, but from cheaper suppliers in Chicago or Saint Louis, I suspect.
 Transoms carried light far into the interior, though I remember it as a dim echo chamber of hard surfaces and creaking floors.
 The walls themselves seemed woven in red, orange, black, pink, grey and tan like an old Indian basket.
 As Professor Ramsay spoke Tuesday evening, I genuinely missed its crusty charm — like a well-dressed bachelor uncle with a potty mouth.

 Several dormers punctured the massive pyramidal roof but there must have been enough room left under its grey-green slates to house a dozen families.
 And the final flourish?
 A wrought iron weather vane masquerading as mediaeval archer.

 Wood’s career thrived at a time when architects related to the building industry in a fundamentally different way.
 He could specify a rich palette of materials in remarkable variety; forms and colors suiting his sense of color and texture.
 Today we are ever more limited to what suppliers are willing to make and only then in economical quantities that fit tight budgets in a flagging economy.

-It’s no wonder we admire architects of Halsey Wood’s generation.
+It’s no wonder we admire architects and builders of Halsey Wood’s generation.
 Their design and craftsmanship are irreplaceable.

 William Halsey Wood is real, though his contribution to Agincourt is convenient fiction.
 In this case, however, I’ve carried the fiction another step by also inventing my lecture to the Fennimore County Historical Society.
 Forgive me.